jjhuang417/MastermindGame/README.md

 - Created the todo.txt

 4/12/22
-- Try to make a request to the server so that I can retrieve the sequence from the API.
+- Made the API call from the server to get the sequence.
+- Made an API call from the front end to get the
+-